 The recent surge in demand has seen many newcomers entering the market and this, along with the shortage of new vehicles, means the pre-owned sector is now under real pressure, with the selection becoming very limited.

 So it’s time to be a bit clever.
 Is your preferred layout scarce?
 Is your budget limited?
-Here are 10 expert tips to help you track down a pre-owned bargain, despite the market being so tough.
+Here are 10 expert tips to help you track down a pre-owned bargain, despite the market being so tough, whether you’re looking for the best used camper van or the best used motorhome.

 Investigate possible layouts and decide which will best suit your touring lifestyle